-- 1. Find that the existing and, for a limited period, continuing use and maintenance of the water pipeline, riprap bankline; and the construction, use, and maintenance of an aluminum gangway with railing, a floating walkway, and boat dock will not substantially interfere with Public Trust needs and values at this location and are consistent with the common law Public Trust Doctrine; and, - 2.
-Find that the existing and, for a limited period, continuing use and maintenance of a raised beach area with rock retaining wall, shade umbrella, water pipeline, and concrete and rock stairway are not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the trust; and, - 3.
+- 1. Find that the existing and, for a limited period, continuing use and maintenance of the concrete stairway with rock retaining wall and rip rap bankline will not substantially interfere with Public Trust needs and values at this location and are consistent with the common law Public Trust Doctrine; and - 2.
+Find that the existing and, for a limited period, continuing use and maintenance of the raised planter area with concrete retaining wall are not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the trust; and - 3.
 Find that issuing the proposed lease is in the best interests of the State.